InfraLore/make_for_devops/chapters/01-why_make.md

 **Week 8**: A new tool was introduced.
 Someone adds a footnote but forgets to update the main procedure.
 Now there are two conflicting sets of instructions.

-**Week 12**: Marcus returns.
+**Week 12**: Aubrey returns.
 The document has 15 comments saying "this didn't work" or "is this still current?"
 Nobody is sure which parts are accurate anymore.
 The team has developed new, undocumented workarounds.
 The team lore has grown, diverged from the document, and now exists in a parallel reality.